The rants of a Nihon-phile.

 Q: Could you send me videos of XX idol that you talked about recently?

-Q: Where can I buy Japanese media?
+Q: Where can I buy Japanese pop culture media?

 Q: Don’t you ever get broke from buying Japanese media?